hoonqt/pype/README.md

 A 5x5 grid made up of hexagonal tiles is given to the player, each tile containing a scrambled segment of the pipe.
 Each tile may have 8 different shapes.
 The player has to rotate the segments of the pipe systematically until they are all connected, draining the tunnel.

-High achieving players might even be rewarded with something special.
+Achieving players might even be rewarded with something special.